nineinchnick/yii-usr/README.md

 # User model example

-A sample UserIdentity and corresponding User and UsedPassword classes along with database schema and migrations are provided respectively in the 'components', 'models', 'data' and 'migrations' folders.
+A sample ExampleUserIdentity and corresponding ExampleUser and ExampleUserUsedPassword models along with database migrations are provided respectively in the 'components', 'models' and 'migrations' folders.

-They could be used as-is or modified to better suit a project.
+They could be used as-is by extending from or copying to be modified to better suit a project.

-If you want to use the provided migrations it's best to copy them to your migrations directory and adjust the filenames and classnames to current date and time.
-Also, you could modify them to remove features you don't need and don't plan to use.
+To use the provided migrations it's best to copy them to your migrations directory and adjust the filenames and classnames to current date and time.
+Also, they could be modified to remove not needed features.

 # Diceware aka password generator